martin-g/wicket-webjars/README.md

 Current release version:

+* For Wicket 10.x use 4.x
 * For Wicket 9.x  use 3.x
 * For Wicket 8.x  use 2.x
 * For Wicket 7.x  use 0.5.x
 * For Wicket 6.x  use 0.4.x

 Documentation: